Youth pastors often crave renewal. If that sounds familiar, read on for one youth minister’s story and four insights he’s learned.

-I have just begun a new season in my life this past July.
-Student Ministry has been a calling on my life since I was 15 years old, and when I was 18 years old, a church took a chance on me within their Student Ministry.
-Since then for the past 15 years I have fallen deeper into the calling of Student Ministry and investing in Millenials and now Gen Z.
+I recently began a new season in my life.
+Student Ministry has been a calling since I was 15.
+At 18, a church took a chance on me.
+Since then I’ve fallen deeper into the calling of youth work and investing in Millennials and now Gen Z.

-God brings us as pastors into students’ lives for a purpose
+1. God brings youth pastors into students’ lives for a purpose.

-Each one of us would admit that God brings us into students lives for a reason, but what are we doing with the time we have with the students in our ministry.
-While starting at a new ministry, I have loved meeting fellow student pastors who are doing amazing things in their ministries.
-The key for us as student pastors is to realize we are in our ministry setting with these students for a specific purpose.
-The students in our ministry need us to stay faithful to God, God’s Word and leading them closer to God daily.
-We have a purpose before us every day to invest and be part of students’ lives.
-I can tell you, students want you at their schools, sporting events and sharing God’s Word.
+The key for student pastors is to realize we’re in our ministry setting with these students for a specific purpose.
+The kids in our ministry need us to stay faithful to God, God’s Word, and leading them closer to God daily.
+Youth pastors have a daily purpose to invest and be part of students’ lives.
+Teens want you at their schools and sporting events, sharing God’s Word.

 No matter where you are in ministry, share the Gospel with your students.
-I have found over the years that staying faithful to the Gospel is the key to doing ministry.
-I love asking students I meet a question, “What is your story?”
-That question opens the door for you as a student pastor to learn more about your students.
-But be prepared because this question can/will lead to people giving their lives over to Christ.
-I know you are just reading this blog and going to move on with your day, but let me ask you a question to ponder over.
-How can you share the Gospel faithfully in your ministry setting?
-I asked myself this question, and it changed the way I do ministry.
+I’ve found that staying faithful to the Gospel is the key to doing ministry.
+I love asking students I meet, “What is your story?”
+That question opens the door for youth pastors to learn more about teens.